techidaily/site-screen-activity-recording/source/_posts/updated-2024-approved-revolutionize-live-streaming-top-4-approaches-to-record-on-fb.md

 ![quicktime player recording screen](https://images.wondershare.com/filmora/article-images/quicktime-new-movie-recording.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5OmJZ4Z8jgk?si=YIoEaPI8geoiFSYE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ****Step 3:** To stop the recording, press Command, Control, and Esc or click the Stop button in the menu bar.
 It will then open your recording on its own.
 You have the option of viewing, editing, or sharing it.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/NTQGoOOiJzs?si=zbZwflEfXgBY3qbs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Way 3\.
 How to Record Facebook Live on iPhone